b-/b-/README.md

 ### Hi there 👋

-- I'm currently working on embedded device projects and firmware reverse engineering.
+- I'm currently working on embedded device projects and firmware reverse engineering, and learning about [Ghidra](https://github.com/NationalSecurityAgency/ghidra) and Arm assembly language.

 More specifically, I'm contributing to [Magic Lantern](https://magiclantern.fm) (with a focus on porting to the Canon M50 mirrorless digital camera), and I'm learning the Raspbian build system [pi-gen](https://github.com/rpi-distro/pi-gen).
 I am also experimenting with non-Raspberry Pi OS operating systems  on the Raspberry Pi, such as other Linux distributions and BSD variants.